Linda Ikeji: Controversies

-Ikeji has dealt with controversial posts which include the #SaveMayowa Campaign and also about celebrities such as Funke Akindele, Richard Mofe Damijo, Djimon Honsou, Wizkid and Tonto Dikeh.
+Ikeji has dealt with controversial posts which include the #SaveMayowa Campaign and also about celebrities such as Funke Akindele, Richard Mofe Damijo, Djimon Hounsou, Wizkid and Tonto Dikeh.
 She also made controversial publications about politician Doyin Okupe who described the publications as defamatory.

 Ikeji's blog was shut down on 8 October 2014 but restored on 10 October 2014 around midnight by Google for undisclosed reasons.
 Taiwo Kola-Ogunlade, Google's West Africa spokesperson, said: "We take violations of policies very seriously as such activities diminish the experience for our users.
 When we are notified of the existence of content that may violate our Terms of Service, we act quickly to review it and determine whether it actually violates our policies.
 If we determine that it does, we remove it immediately."

 Ikeji revealing that she was pregnant was quite controversial as several ladies who looked up to her were disappointed at the fact that she preached celibacy and went ahead to get pregnant out of wedlock.

 In 2018, the online editor for the Punch Newspaper, John Abayomi, threatened to file a lawsuit against Ikeji for an untrue story about him being the owner of instablog9ja.
 He also claimed the publication put his life and that of his family in danger.